stellargraph/stellargraph/README.md

 ## Installation
-Stellar ML is a Python 3 library and requires Python version 3.6 to function (note that the library uses Tensorflow backend, and thus does not currently work in python 3.7).
+StellarGraph is a Python 3 library and requires Python version 3.6 to function (note that the library uses Tensorflow backend, and thus does not currently work in python 3.7).
 The required Python version can be downloaded and installed either from [python.org](http://python.org/).
 Alternatively, use the Anaconda Python environment, available from [anaconda.com](https://www.anaconda.com/download/).